 Can I monetize my bot or use it for a business?

 Yes, but you should ensure you comply with Discord’s terms, respect user data privacy, and consider a clear usage policy for your bot’s functions.
-Best vpn server for efootball your ultimate guide to lag free matches
+Nordvpn Your IP Address Explained and How to Find It: A Clear Guide for VPN Users

 How do I update the bot’s code without downtime?